Henric Streitman

-Henric Ștefan Streitman (first name also Henric Șt., Enric, Henri or Henry, last name also Streitmann, Streittman, Ștraitman; February 16, 1870 – circa March 30, 1950) was a Romanian journalist, translator and political figure, who traversed the political spectrum from socialism to the far-right.
+Henric Ștefan Streitman (first name also Henric Șt., Enric, Henri or Henry, last name also Streitmann, Streittman, Ștraitman; February 16, 1870 – c.
+March 30, 1950) was a Romanian journalist, translator and political figure, who traversed the political spectrum from socialism to the far-right.
 A physicist, social commentator and publisher, in his early years he was a promoter of natural selection ideas as well as a translator of Marxist and naturalist literature.
 Respected for both his polemical stances and his erudition, he was also rendered controversial by his inconsistencies and his alleged corruption.
 Often struggling financially, Streitman set up several short-lived periodicals, and involved himself in the cultural and political debates, from 1889 to the time of his death.

 A Romanian Jew, Streitman left Judaism for political reasons.
 He returned to it following a death in the family, though he continued to publicize his agnosticism in his essays of the 1930s.
 He also discarded socialism before 1916, moving closer to the National Liberal Party, and working alongside Ion G. Duca and Constantin Banu.
 He endorsed the Allies during the early stages of World War I, and was consequently detained by the German Army following its occupation of southern Romania.
 Streitman was sent us a hostage to Bulgaria, but released by the end of 1917; returning to Bucharest, he was recovered by the Germanophile press, endorsing Romania's capitulation.
 This controversial activity was held against him by political adversaries throughout the interwar period.